SuleimanFarah/sunpy/SOCIS-2012.md

 **Spectrum Object**: The SunPy project is built upon a number of object which hold data such as the map object (for image data), the lightcurve object (for time series data), and the spectrum object (for spectral data).
 The goal of this project is to design and implement the spectrum object for SunPy.
 This object will need to be able to display its data in a basic plot form.
 It will also need to be able to convert from data (e.g. counts) to physical quantities (e.g. photons) through knowledge of the detector response (usually describes with a matrix).
 A number of physical models are also necessary to interpret spectra.
 Coding up efficient forms of these models can also be part of this project if time allows.
 Mentor: Richard Schwartz?

-**Light-curve object**:
+**Light-curve object**: Mentor: Jack Ireland

 **Map cube object**: A map cube is an ordered set of two dimensional maps.
 The ordering can be by image observation time, Fourier frequency, or energy.
 The map cube object must be general enough to handle ordering by numerical quantities other than time.
 The map cube object can also provide the basis for animation.
 For example, in a set of time-ordered maps, running through them in time-order will animate a movie.

 **Movies and Animation**: The Sun is a dynamic object, and so the capability to visualize its dynamism is very important.
-We require the ability to animate a map cube object, and to animate composites of the

-The matplotlib package has an animation module that looks like it can provide much of the movie playing capability we need in order
+We require the ability to animate a map cube object, and to animate composites of maps.
+The matplotlib package has an animation module that looks like it can provide much of the movie playing capability we need.

 **Solarsoft Capabilities**: some basic capabilities in Solarsoft should be reproduced in SunPy.
 For example, implementing a function that describes the latitudinal dependence of the rotation of the Sun is essential.

+**SunPy and High School**: develop a one day course that introduces students to solar data analysis using SunPy.
+Will involve working on multiple parts of SunPy.
+Knowledge of science required, as well as experience with Python programming.